 It is a struggle for hospitals, especially those in rural areas, to remain solvent, much less profitable.
-More than 130 hospitals in rural areas have closed since 2010, and this number is growing due the effects of the COVID-19 pandemic.
-Nearly 900 rural hospitals - over forty percent of all rural hospitals in the country - have been identified as at risk of closing in the near future.5
+More than 130 hospitals in rural areas have closed since 2010, and this number is growing as COVID-19 pandemic aid ended.
+Nearly 900 rural hospitals - over forty percent of all rural hospitals in the country - have been identified as at risk of closing in the near future.8